bbauska/Coursera-Bootstrap/readme.md

 \-- and the file name, to discard the changes in the working directories.

-That\'s one way you can discard the changes that you have made to a particular file corresponding to the previous comment.
+That&apos;s one way you can discard the changes that you have made to a particular file corresponding to the previous comment.

 Let me just restore that index.html back to what it was at the end of